dientuki/servindi/wp-content/plugins/share-this/README.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Used by 850,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook and Twitter.
+Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Google Buzz.

 == Description ==

+Increase your audience engagement with our innovative sharing tools!

-Used by 850,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, Stumbleupon and Google Buzz.
+Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Google Buzz.

-- New!
-New Twitter buttons, counters, and large icon styles.
-- New!
-Registration with ShareThis is now optional for Wordpress users.
-- New!
-Improved analytics include Social Reach, social engagement and more.
-- Widget is now 80% lighter.
-- Users can login with Facebook, Twitter, Google or Yahoo! accounts.
+Now with simultaneous sharing to Facebook, Twitter, Email and more: you can broadcast your message more easily and widely than ever before.

+New Features:
-- Users can now search for their favorite services.
+- Users can now share without leaving your website
-- ShareThis recommends other hot content on your site, after the share.
+- Post to a friend's Facebook wall
+- Custom themes and colors
+- SSL/HTTPS security
+- Lightweight file size: ~20k
+- Plugin will remember your user's preferences

 To get more information about the ShareThis plugin for WordPress, visit: http://help.sharethis.com/integration/wordpress

-You can customize the ShareThis widget on your site and register with ShareThis (registration is optional) to get access to enhanced share related analytics for your site.
+You can customize the ShareThis widget on your site and register with ShareThis to get access to enhanced share related analytics for your site.

 == Installation ==